 The main sections include mandates that:

 Simply put, these laws were put in place to protect people from credit repair companies using scammy business practices.
-As long as you’re not trying to be sketchy and scam people, you should be able to stay compliant easily!

 To read the Credit Repair Organizations Act in full, visit the United States House of Representatives’ record of the act here.